necccc/nec.is/source/_posts/20180106-how-this-blog-was-made.md

 * and you’re done!

 Your site appears under a random netlify URL, where you can preview it and you can review your deployment logs on their dashboard.
 After adding your custom domain, they can set up free https using [LetsEncrypt](https://letsencrypt.org/) - and all this free for personal projects.
 They’re really easy to use, definitely worth checking out!

+Later on, you can use this random url feature to preview your posts, before publishing them to production.

 {% image_tag "full" "env-vars.png" "Setting environment variables in Netlify" %}